DevOps-Represent/Administration/CONTRIBUTING.md

 ### Overall structure

 It's worth thinking about the day as a whole.
-There's multiple ways that you can structure an all-day DevOps Girls workshop.
+There's multiple ways that you can structure an all-day DevOps Represent workshop.

 #### Option A.) The "Kata"